usgin/metadata-server/readme.md

 The POST data should be a JSON object similar to the following:

 	{
-		"searchTerms": "alabama, bedrock",
-		"limit": 25 			// <-- optional number of records to return "skip": 0 				// <-- optional number of records to skip "publishedOnly": false 	// <-- optional, default is false }
+		"searchTerms": "alabama%20bedrock", // <-- Note: search terms must be separated by spaces and URL encoded "limit": 25 						// <-- optional number of records to return "skip": 0 							// <-- optional number of records to skip "publishedOnly": false 				// <-- optional, default is false }
 ### Possible Responses
 - 200: A successful response will return a JSON object containing information about the number of hits, and will contain each of the matching metadata records.